AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-5.rst

     The python code shown below can be downloaded :download:`here </../../docs/source/codeSamples/bsk-5.py>`.

 The prior example showed how to connect messages that are embedded within the Basilisk modules.
 However, there are times where you might need to create a stand-alone copy of such a message.
 Some flight algorithm modules require the input of a stand-alone message that provides information about the spacecraft mass and inertia properties, or thruster or reaction wheel configuration information.
-Further, the module unit test ideally just run the module being tested and all input messages are well-controlled stand-alone messages. ..
-I don't understand the last sentence.
+For example, the module unit test ideally just runs the module being tested.
+Any input messages that this module needs should be created as stand-alone messages.
+This avoids the unit test script depending on other modules output messages, but makes the module test function on its own.

 This tutorial shows you how to create a stand-alone message and connect the :ref:`cppModuleTemplate` input message to it.
 The syntax is identical to connect a stand-alone message to a C module.
 Further, this example illustrates how the simulation can be started and stopped multiple times while the message or module variables are changed between runs.